Wayne Pacelle

-Wayne Pacelle (born August 4, 1965) is one of the leading contemporary animal advocates, having founded or led a set of major animal rights organizations, negotiated agreements on animal rights with major American companies, and helped conceive of and pass statewide ballot measures and federal laws.
-He is also a two-time New York Times best-selling author.
+Wayne Pacelle (born August 4, 1965) is an American animal rights and animal welfare activist, non-profit businessperson and author.
+Two of his books have been New York Times best-sellers.
+He has led dozens of winning ballot measures on animal protection, shepherded to passage dozens of federal bills into law, and negotiated hundreds of agreements with corporations – from securing pledges from all major global athletic wear brands to stop sourcing kangaroos, to negotiating agreements with major fashion companies to stop selling fur, to securing pledges from McDonald's and other companies to stop sourcing eggs and pork from producers that rely on housing systems utilizing small cages and crates.

-He is the founder of Animal Wellness Action, a 501(c)(4) organization that promotes legal standards against cruelty and he is president of the Center for a Humane Economy, a 501(c)(3) organization that urges businesses to adopt animal-friendly practices when it comes to their supply chains, research and development, and other operations.
+Pacelle is the president and founder of Animal Wellness Action, a 501(c)(4) organization that promotes legal standards against cruelty and he is also the founder and president of the Center for a Humane Economy, a 501(c)(3) organization that urges businesses to adopt animal-friendly practices when it comes to their supply chains, research and development, and other operations.
 He was the president and chief executive officer (CEO) of the Humane Society of the United States (HSUS).
 Pacelle took office June 1, 2004, after serving for nearly 10 years as the organization's chief lobbyist and spokesperson.
-Pacelle resigned as CEO on February 2, 2018, after he was accused of sexual assault and harassment by several former employees.
-Pacelle denied these accusations.
+Pacelle resigned as CEO on February 2, 2018, after he was accused of sexual harassment by several former employees.
+Pacelle denied these accusations, and the board voted overwhelmingly to retain him as president and CEO.
+After leaving the head role at HSUS for 14 years, he immediately formed Animal Wellness Action and the Center for a Humane Economy and has grown those organizations into formidable players on national animal welfare policy.

-Family and early life
+Early life and education

 Pacelle was born in New Haven, Connecticut, of Greek and Italian descent.
 His parents are Richard L. Pacelle Sr., and Patricia Pacelle.
-Pacelle is the youngest of four children.
-His older brother, Richard L. Pacelle Jr., is a political science professor at The University of Tennessee.

-Growing up in New Haven, Pacelle enjoyed reading natural history as a child and developed an early concern about mistreatment of animals.
+Pacelle is the youngest of four children; his older brother, Richard L. Pacelle Jr., is a political science professor at The University of Tennessee.
+Growing up in New Haven, Pacelle enjoyed reading natural history and developed an early concern about the mistreatment of animals.
 He attended Notre Dame High School and graduated with degrees in history and environmental studies from Yale University.
-His activism led to his appointment in 1989, at age 23, as Executive Director of The Fund for Animals, the organization founded by Cleveland Amory.
+His activism led to his appointment in 1989, at age 23, as Executive Director of The Fund for Animals; an organization founded by Cleveland Amory.